MrFasolo97/breeze_docker/README.md

 # Be a breeze (TMAC's chain) witness in minutes.
 # You will be an observer node by default.

-# Only top 15(may expand in tiers in future) elected nodes can mine dtube blocks on breeze chain.
+# Only top 21(may expand in tiers in future) elected nodes can mine TMAC blocks on breeze chain.
 # Check Block explorer for current stats:
       https://breezescan.io/#/witness